wechaty/puppet-official-account/README.md

 ## FEATURES

-1. Provide web hook proxy out-of-the-box (powered by [localtunnel](https://github.com/localtunnel/localtunnel))
+1. Provide webhook proxy out-of-the-box (powered by [localtunnel](https://github.com/localtunnel/localtunnel))

 ## USAGE

-This documentation assume that you are familiar with Wechaty already.
+This documentation assumes that you are familiar with Wechaty already.

-If you are newbie to Wechaty, please read the following two links first:
+If you are a newbie to Wechaty, please read the following two links first:

 1. [Wechaty WebSite](https://wechaty.js.org)
 1. [Wechaty Getting Started](https://github.com/wechaty/wechaty-getting-started)

-In order to use `wechaty-puppet-official-account` with Wechaty, just like other puppets as well:
+To use `wechaty-puppet-official-account` with Wechaty, just like other puppets as well:

 ```ts
 import { Wechaty }  from 'wechaty'